Towards Universal Convergence of Backward Error in Linear System Solvers: Introduction

 Note that, again due to normalization, we can assert to have obtained a meaningful approximation as long as backward error is sufficiently less than 1.
 In particular, to attain an $\epsilon\in(0,1)$ backward error Richardson requires $\lceil1/\epsilon\rceil$ iterations and has $O((\Tc_\A+n)/\epsilon)=O(n^2/\epsilon)$ complexity.
 In comparison, the standard convergence analysis yields $O(n^2\kappa(\A)\log(1/\epsilon))$ complexity which applies to both forward and backward error.
 Naturally, if the condition number of $\A$ is small, then the standard analysis gives an exponentially faster convergence rate, but if $\kappa(\A)$ is large, then our universal rate shows that Richardson makes substantial progress in backward error long before it makes any progress in forward error.
 Our proof of Theorem \ref{t:richardson} is closely connected with the common intuition that Richardson converges faster along the top eigendirections, a phenomenon which is captured much better by the backward error than it is by the forward error.

-Can Richardson's $1/k$ convergence rate for psd linear systems be improved by utilizing modern Krylov solvers?
+Can Richardson's $1/k$ convergence rate for PSD linear systems be improved by utilizing modern Krylov solvers?
 Interestingly, while methods such as MINRES and CG are not designed out-of-the-box to minimize backward error, we can impose a \emph{deliberate perturbation} in the form of regularization, replacing matrix $\A$ with $\A+\delta\I$ for an appropriately chosen $\delta$, to ensure that after $k$ steps the backward error of CG or MINRES is bounded by $O(\log^2(k)/k^2)$.
 However, this is still not the best universal rate attainable by a Krylov method.
 We show this by developing and analyzing an algorithm, MINBERR, that directly minimizes backward error over the Krylov subspace, and attains an $O(1/k^2)$ convergence rate (Theorem \ref{t:minberr}).
 We provide an efficient implementation of MINBERR by exploiting the structure and symmetry of the Lanczos decomposition for a PSD matrix $\A$, attaining an algorithm that takes $O((\Tc_{\A}+n)k)$ time to perform $k$ iterations.
 This allows us to further improve on the complexity guarantee attained by Richardson iteration (Corollary \ref{c:minberr}):

-\paragraph{Further results for general linear systems} Can universal convergence guarantees be obtained for general linear systems?
+\paragraph{Main results for general linear systems} Can universal convergence guarantees be obtained for general linear systems?
 One might expect that running the aforementioned PSD solvers on the normal equations of a general system should yield some (possibly weaker) universal rates in terms of backward error.
-Unfortunately, we show that Richardson on the normal equations exhibits an initial blow-up of the backward error by up to a condition number factor, and thus cannot attain any universal convergence rate (Theorem \ref{t:failure}).
-We also observe a similar phenomenon empirically for Krylov solvers such as LSQR (Figure \ref{fig:nonsym}).
+Unfortunately, we show that Richardson on the normal equations can converge as slow as $\Omega(\kappa(\A)/k)$, i.e., it exhibits an initial blow-up of the backward error by up to a factor of $\kappa(\A)$, and thus cannot attain any universal convergence rate (Theorem \ref{t:failure}).
+We also observe a similar phenomenon empirically for Krylov solvers such as LSQR and LSMR (Figure~\ref{fig:nonsym}).